 - 10th Place Mediation: Rachel Lydon

-“Over the past 16 years the UC Hastings ADR Team has established itself as a truly innovative learning experience that sets the standard for ADR education,” remarked Professor Clint Waasted.
+“Over the past 16 years the UC Law SF ADR Team has established itself as a truly innovative learning experience that sets the standard for ADR education,” remarked Professor Clint Waasted.
 “The team’s impressive accomplishments are a reflection of the considerable skill, hard work, and dedication of CNDR.
 I couldn’t be more proud of this group.”

-UC Hastings is rated by the US News and World Report as #12 in the country for its Dispute Resolution program.
+UC Law SF is rated by the US News and World Report as #12 in the country for its Dispute Resolution program.
 This reputation is built on our Mediation Clinic, its faculty, its diverse and deep ADR curriculum, its programs for practitioners (such as 40 hour Mediation Certificate Program), and the consistently outstanding work of the Negotiation and Mediation Team.